BryanDataCorner/SQL_Projects/README.md

 ### Project 1 - Exploring COVID 19 Data
 [Link to Project 1](/project1)

-In this project, I explored COVID 19 data from [https://ourworldindata.org/covid-deaths](https://ourworldindata.org/covid-deaths) to identify the trend of COVID 19 in Southeast Asian countries compared to the rest of the world..
+In this project, I explored COVID 19 data from [Our World in Data](https://ourworldindata.org/covid-deaths) to identify the trend of COVID 19 in Southeast Asian countries compared to the rest of the world..

 <!--
 ## Target Projects